mathworks-ref-arch/administer-mathworks-service-host/admin-scripts/linux/admin-controlled-installation/README.md

 # Download and Install MathWorks Service Host in a custom location for Linux

 These instructions are intended for administering MathWorks&reg; Service Host on Linux&reg;.
-To replace the default auto-updating version of MathWorks Service Host, run the three steps shown below in sequence.
-After removing the auto-updated versions, you must update MathWorks Service Host by running steps 1 and 2 when a new release is available.
-This repository will be updated to reflect the new releases of MathWorks Service Host and notify all the subscribers.
+Administrators who are managing MathWorks Service Host installations in custom locations must keep these installations up-to-date.
+To be notified of new releases of MathWorks Service Host, subscribe to releases in this repository.

+>Note: The below scripts work only for MATLAB releases starting from **R2024a Update 6**.

+### Switching to an administrator-controlled installation of MathWorks Service Host
+To switch from the default, auto-updating version of MathWorks Service Host to an adminstrator-controlled installation in a custom location, download a copy of this repository and run all three steps shown below in sequence.
+### Updating an administrator-controlled installation of MathWorks Service Host
+After switching to an administrator-controlled installation of MathWorks Service Host, you must update it when a new version is available.
+You can do this by downloading a copy of the latest version of this repository and running steps 1 and 2 below.
+If the destination argument in the `install_msh.sh` script (step 2) is the same as that of your previous installation, the script automatically cleans up the previously installed version of MathWorks Service Host.
+If the destination argument is different, ensure to clean up the old installation, as the script will not be able to find it and clean it up.

 >Note: For more details about the following scripts and their available options, run them with `--help` option, e.g. `./download_msh.sh --help`

 ## 1. Download MathWorks Service Host
-Download the MathWorks Service Host zip file from the [MathWorks website](https://www.mathworks.com/MathWorksServiceHost/glnxa64/managed.zip) or by using this command:
+Download the MathWorks Service Host zip file from the [MathWorks website](https://ssd.mathworks.com/supportfiles/downloads/MathWorksServiceHost/v2025.8.0.2/release/glnxa64/managed_mathworksservicehost_2025.8.0.2_package_glnxa64.zip) or by using this command:
 ```bash
 ./download_msh.sh --destination /tmp/Downloads/MathWorks/ServiceHost
 ```